 So, alien abduction?
 Nope!
 Homeopathy?
 Never!
 Astrology?
 Kidding?!
 Chakra, prayer, energy healing, conspiracy theories, fairies, reincarnation, ESP, Voodoo, and other pseudo-scientific fads: No!

-My entree to the world of computers was as a front-end developer, having a burning desire for open source software and Linux, I managed to transform into a Linux Sysadmin, then into an Infrastructure Engineer.
-I like digging deep into systems to understand, troubleshoot, and fine-tune them.
-In this age of API-rich services, I prefer to integrate a few existing open-source tools to make up a solution rather than trying to make it from the ground up!
+My entree to the world of computers was as a front-end developer, having a burning desire for open source software and Linux, I managed to transform into a Linux sysadmin, a platform engineer, and then into an SRE3.
+I like challenges that come with complex distributed systems, I have a nack for Observability, a passion for reliability, and a thing for resiliency!

 I first started blogging in 2004, in Persian, mostly about the Internet, tools, front-end development and web standards (it was the fad back then among cool kids), this continued to 2009 when I last published a post.
 I have been meaning to revive it for a while, but then I thought better and to let nature take its course.